dhil/pthandlers/README.md

 do not take advantage of the concurrency or parallel aspects of (p)threads.
-As depicted in Figure 1 below, to run a computation `f` under some delimiter `del` the idea is to install the delimiter on top of the current thread/stack, `s1`, and then spawn a new thread/stack, `s2`, to execute the computation.
+As depicted in Figure 1 below, to run a computation `f` under some delimiter `del` the idea is to install the delimiter on top of the current thread/stack, `s1`, and subsequently spawn a new thread/stack, `s2`, to execute the computation.
+Conceptually, in terms of single-threaded programs, the stack pointer (`sp`) moves to the top of the new stack `s2`.

 ```
   s1         s2